-A “beep” is used as a signal or sign in a computer system after checking the necessary system requirement and proper hardware connection.
+A “beep” used as a signal or sign in a computer system after checking the necessary system requirement and proper hardware connection.
 A signal of beep will arise and power up the system correctly.
 Mostly, if no beep sound is observed means no display.
 You will find this is the indication of a dead motherboard.

 The Motherboard is the main board of the computer system.
 When it goes faulty and dead, the situation becomes worse to identify and understand because the Motherboard has the same symptoms as the few components have of failure.
-A few dead motherboard symptoms are listed below regarding dead / failure motherboards.
+A few dead motherboard symptoms are listing below regarding dead / failure motherboards.